Scottish-Tech-Army/soundscape-backend/docs/operations.md

     - Total instances (how many VMs the VMSS actually has).
 This may differ from capacity if a spot instance has failed, or if the VMSS is in the middle of scaling.

-    - Live instances (how many VMs the VMSS actually has that are running normally).
+    - Healthy instances (how many VMs the VMSS actually has that are running normally).
 This may differ from total instances only if a VM has failed, or is in the process of starting up.

     Generally, all three values should be zero, except when an ingestion occurs when they should all increase to one then return to zero after a few (typically ten) hours.

 Most of this data can be viewed in the detailed monitoring queries below, with more information.

+### Android dashboard

+The android deployment process creates a dashboard, named after the resource group as `androidNN`.
+You can view this in the portal.
+It displays graphs of the following.

+- Ingress and egress rates for the data transfer storage account.

+- Storage capacity used for the data transfer storage account.

+- Count of VM instances, as for iOS above.

+### Photon dashboard

+The photon deployment process creates a dashboard, named after the resource group as `photonNN`.
+You can view this in the portal.
+It displays graphs of the following.

+- **FIXME: should have more graphs here**

+- Count of VM instances, as for iOS above.
+Note however that normally one VM will be active and healthy in normal operation, rather than zero.

 ## Alerts